M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_2.md

 The booking process follows these steps:

-1. **Fare Calculation**: User receives fare estimates for all vehicle types
+1. **Fare Calculation**: User receives fare estimates for all vehicle types using Mapbox Directions API (replacing Google Distance Matrix)
 2. **Vehicle Selection**: User selects a specific vehicle type
 3. **Details Entry**: User provides personal and booking details
-4. **Verification**: Backend verifies details and recalculates fare (never trusting client-provided fare values)
+4. **Verification**: Backend verifies details and recalculates fare using Mapbox Directions API (replacing Google Distance Matrix) (never trusting client-provided fare values)
 5. **Completion**: Booking is created and stored in the database

-> **IMPORTANT SECURITY NOTE**: The backend always recalculates fares during the booking process and never accepts client-provided fare values.
+> **IMPORTANT SECURITY NOTE**: The backend always recalculates fares during the booking process using Mapbox Directions API (replacing Google Distance Matrix) and never accepts client-provided fare values.
 This prevents potential manipulation of fare prices by users.
 All fare calculations happen on the server using the same algorithm as the fare estimation endpoint, ensuring consistent and secure pricing.

 ## Booking Creation Endpoint